projectcaluma/caluma/README.md

 ### Entities

 Caluma is split into two parts, form and workflow.
-The form can be used without a workflow and visa versa, but the full power of Caluma comes when combining the two.
+The form can be used without a workflow and vice versa, but the full power of Caluma comes when combining the two.

-Each part consists of different entities, whereas an entity usually comes in pairs, a blueprint and a specific instance.
+Each part is based on several entities, which usually come in pairs: One defines a "blueprint" and is instance-independent, while the other one represents the blueprint in relation to a specific instance.
+The two entities are usually connected by a one-to-many relationship, e.g. there can be many concrete `cases` (instance-specific) following a certain `workflow` (global blueprint).

 #### Form entities

 **Form** defines the structure of a document, basically a container of questions.

-**Question** defines a single input of a form whereas a question has different implementation types defining how a question should be represented and validated.
+**Question** defines a single input of a form, such as a text input, checkbox or similar.
+A question has different implementation types defining how a question should be represented and validated.

-**Document** is a specific instance of a form being a container of answers.
+**Document** is a specific instance of a form.
+Since a form is a container of questions, a document can be visualized as a container of answers.

 **Answer** containing user input of a specific question.
 There are different implementations of answer covering different data types.